How can I build custom AI agents with Copilot Studio?

 The difference between noise and value

-Rolling out a custom agent isn’t about dropping a chatbot into Teams.
-Done right, it’s about embedding AI into workflows where it drives real value — answering finance queries with authority, guiding service agents through processes, or combining AI with agent flows for end-to-end automation.
+Rolling out a custom agent isn't just dropping a chatbot into Teams.
+Done properly, it means embedding AI into real workflows where it drives real value; answering finance queries reliably, supporting service agents step by step, or orchestrating end-to-end automation across systems.

 The difference between a useless bot and a trusted agent is preparation.
 Build with intent, configure with care, and test until you're sure it works properly.